andre-st/goodreads-toolbox/likeminded.md

 - your Goodreads account must be viewable by
   ["anyone (including search engines)"](https://www.goodreads.com/user/edit?tab=settings) which is the default (alternatively try the `--cookie` parameter)
-- "_...most number of shared books would be a list of children's books_"—`likeminded.pl` has a shelf parameter (sort of selection)
+- _"...most number of shared books would be a list of children's books"_—`likeminded.pl` has a `--shelf` parameter

 **First version compared books, not authors:**
 - turned out to be too narrow in order to produce satisfying results